Jungian Archetypes·Identity·The Thinker

 Strengths

-+Ability to step back and see clearly
+- 03Capacity to step back from a situation and see it whole

 Shadow side